 Painting the Ikea cabinet really got my wheels turning and I’m thinking about painting this other Ikea cabinet in our bathroom (we won’t duplicate the crackle finish though).
 Don’t be surprised if you see it in an upcoming post.

-For more paint inspiration, check out our latest roadside rescue; this waterfall dresser:
+For more paint inspiration, check out our latest roadside rescue; a vintage waterfall dresser.

-We’re also getting into experimenting with milk paint; one of the most eco-friendly paints!!
+Another way to get a crackle finished is with milk paint.
+We’re just getting into experimenting with milk paint; one of the most eco-friendly paints!!
 If you’re interested in a beginner project, check out our Milk Painted Shelf.
 We’re planning on many more milk paint projects in the near future.